brianoflondon/v4vapp-backend-v2/src/v4vapp_backend_v2/admin/README.md

    - Check network connectivity
    - Review server account settings

+#### Jinja / HTML formatter issues

+If you edit Jinja templates under `templates/` with an editor that formats HTML on save (e.g. Prettier or generic HTML formatters), it can collapse multi-line Jinja logic into a single line and corrupt Jinja syntax (for example turning `==` into a broken `=""="` sequence).
+To avoid this:

+- Disable automatic HTML formatting for template files, or map template files to a Jinja language ID and disable formatting for that language.
+- The repository includes a workspace `.vscode/settings.json` that maps `src/v4vapp_backend_v2/admin/templates/**/*.html` to the `jinja` language and disables `formatOnSave` for the `jinja` language.
+- For extra safety, we have a unit test `tests/test_templates.py` which compiles the key templates and fails if they do not render; this runs in CI.

 ### Logs

 The admin interface uses the same logging configuration as the main V4VApp backend.
 Check logs for detailed error information.